innatical/inncryption/README.md

 Inncryption is a crypto protocol built on top of webcrypto.
 It aims to be a simple way of implementing end-to-end encryption.

+Note: node.js is not supported at this time.

 # Installation

 ```sh